Exabyte-io/documentation/docs/infrastructure/login/connections.md

 ## Web Terminal

-Alternatively, we offer an incorporated Terminal within our Web Interface which also takes the user to the same [Command Line Interface](../../cli/overview.md) as the above-mentioned SSH option.
+Alternatively, we offer an incorporated Terminal within our Web Interface which also takes the user to the same [Command Line Interface](../../cli/overview.md).
 We refer to this as the [Web Terminal](../../remote-connection/web-terminal.md).

 It can be accessed via the corresponding option under the main [right-hand sidebar](../../ui/right-sidebar.md) of the user interface.